Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 This little rodent is adorable and exciting to observe in action, however, it may cause issues within your lawn and yard.

-When chipmunks are posing difficulties around your house, you’ll need to understand what exactly draws them to your yard like pet food, humans food plant and birdseed, etc, and also ways to deal with chipmunks.
+When chipmunks are posing difficulties around your house, you’ll need to understand what exactly draws them to your yard like pet food, human food plant birdseed, etc, and also ways to deal with chipmunks.

 What Do Chipmunks Appear Like?